College of Art, Media & Design Portfolio Requirements

 Students looking for feedback on their portfolios during the development process can take advantage of the following options:

 - Schedule a Preliminary Portfolio Review: The Office of Admissions schedules preliminary portfolios to give you the opportunity to have an Admissions Counselor or faculty member review your portfolio in its current stage and offer recommendations for preparing your portfolio for an official review.
 Preliminary reviews are done Mondays and Fridays between the hours of 10 am and 3 pm.
-The Office of Admissions is also holding a Preliminary Review Day on Saturday, November 16, 2013.
-To schedule an appointment, contact the Office of Admissions at 215-717-6049.
+To schedule an appointment, contact the Office of Admissions at 1.800.616.2787 ext.
+6049.
 A preliminary review is not required for admission.

 - Join us for a National Portfolio Day: National Portfolio Days offer students another opportunity for a preliminary portfolio review.
 At these events, you can receive feedback on your portfolio-in-progress from UArts’ representatives, as well as representatives from other schools you may be interested in.
 The University of the Arts participates in a number of National Portfolio Days hosted throughout the U.S. from October to January.
 Pre-registration is not required for National Portfolio Days.

 - Enroll in a Portfolio Preparation Class: A portfolio preparation class can be a useful tool in building and polishing a portfolio for review for college admissions.
 The University of the Arts offers two portfolio preparation classes through its Pre-College Office – Portfolio Preparation for College Admissions, a semester-long Saturday School course, and Portfolio Preparation, a weeklong intensive offered through the Pre-College Summer Institute.
 Visit our Pre-College Programs page for more information, or check with your local colleges or art centers for portfolio preparation classes offered in your area.